Northern Shenandoah Substance Abuse Coalition

 Part 3 - Line 4a

-THE NORTHWEST REGIONAL ADULT DRUG TREATMENT COURT SERVED 29 INDIVIDUALS IN THE FISCAL YEAR ENDING 06/30/22 WITH 11 NEW CLIENTS ENTERING THE PROGRAM AND 7 CLIENTS SUCCESSFULLY COMPLETING THE PROGRAM.
-PARTICIPANTS RECEIVED OUTPATIENT TREATMENT, INDIVIDUAL THERAPY, CASE MANAGEMENT AND PEER SERVICES.
-THIRTEEN MEMBERS OF THE DRUG TREATMENT COURT TEAM ATTENDED THE NATIONAL ASSOCIATION OF DRUG COURT PROFESSIONALS (NADCP) ANNUAL CONFERENCE IN WASHINGTON DC., AND THE DRUG COURT COORDINATOR WAS CHOSEN TO PARTICIPATE IN THE TOP OF VIRGINIA REGIONAL CHAMBER COMMUNITY LEADERSHIP PROGRAM.
+THE NORTHWEST REGIONAL ADULT DRUG TREATMENT COURT (NRADTC) SERVED 31 INDIVIDUALS IN THE FISCAL YEAR ENDING 06/30/23 WITH 16 NEW CLIENTS ENTERING THE PROGRAM AND 11 CLIENTS SUCCESSFULLY COMPLETING THE PROGRAM.
+PARTICIPANTS RECEIVED OUTPATIENT TREATMENT, INDIVIDUAL THERAPY, CASE MANAGEMENT, AND PEER SERVICES.
+IN JUNE 2023 THE VIRGINIA SUPREME COURT APPROVED BOTH THE SHENANDOAH COUNTY AND WARREN COUNTY DRUG TREATMENT COURTS.
+IN ADDITION TO THE NRADTC, NSVSAC WILL OVERSEE THE 2 NEW DRUG TREATMENT COURTS.
+BOTH PROGRAMS BEGAN OPERATIONS IN AUGUST 2023.

-THE COMMUNITY-BASED ASSESSMENT AND TREATMENT FOR ADOLESCENTS & FAMILIES TO LAUNCH INTERVENTIONS FOR SUBSTANCES AND TRAUMA (CATALIST) PROGRAM WAS INITIATED IN JANUARY 2022.
-THE PROGRAM WAS ESTABLISHED TO PROMOTE INTENTIONAL BEHAVIORAL AND CULTURAL CHANGES TO ADOLESCENTS, AGES 12 TO 17 YEARS OLD, AND THEIR PRIMARY CAREGIVERS.
-A PROGRAM COORDINATOR WAS HIRED IN JANUARY AND HAS RECEIVED REFERRALS FROM THE WINCHESTER PUBLIC SCHOOLS, THE COURT SERVICES UNIT, AND THE WINCHESTER MEDICAL CENTER.
+THE COMMUNITY-BASED ASSESSMENT AND TREATMENT FOR ADOLESCENTS & FAMILIES TO LAUNCH INTERVENTIONS FOR SUBSTANCES AND TRAUMA (CATALIST) WAS ESTABLISHED TO PROMOTE INTENTIONAL BEHAVIORAL AND CULTURAL CHANGES TO ADOLESCENTS, AGES 12 TO 17 YEARS OLD, AND THEIR PRIMARY CAREGIVERS.
+REFERRALS ARE RECEIVED FROM THE WINCHESTER PUBLIC SCHOOLS, THE COURT SERVICES UNIT, AND THE WINCHESTER MEDICAL CENTER.
 THE GOALS OF THE PROGRAM ARE: 1.
 HELP YOUTH AND THEIR CAREGIVERS UNDERSTAND THEIR RISK LEVELS FOR SUBSTANCE USE, MENTAL HEALTH DISORDERS, AND TRAUMA.
 2. OFFER EARLY INTERVENTIONS FOR SUBSTANCE MISUSE OR MENTAL HEALTH OR TRAUMA SYMPTOMS.
 3. PROVIDE EFFECTIVE TREATMENT, RECOVERY, AND SUPPORT SERVICES FOR YOUTH AND THEIR CAREGIVERS.
+THE PROGRAM WAS SUCCESSFULLY TURNED OVER TO VALLEY HEALTH BEHAVIORAL HEALTH IN JULY 2023.

 Get More from Intellispect for FreeCreate a free account to get more data, nonprofit salaries, advanced search and more.